danilop/yas3fs/README.md

       --mp-retries N       max number of retries in uploading a part (default is 3)
-      --aws-managed-encryption  Enable AWS managed encryption (sets header x-amz-server-side-encryption = AES256) --id ID              a unique ID identifying this node in a cluster (default is a UUID)
+      --aws-managed-encryption  Enable AWS managed encryption (sets header x-amz-server-side-encryption = AES256) --no-allow-other     do not allow other users to access this bucket --id ID              a unique ID identifying this node in a cluster (default is a UUID)
       --mkdir              create mountpoint if not found (and create intermediate